rpcme/aws-mchp-cryptoauth-workshop/lab1_macos.md

 8. The installation will begin and takes several minutes.
 When finished click **Next** on the last screen.

     ![](workshop-images/lab1_macos.md-2020-01-11-14-16-27.png)

+## Microchip ARM GNU Toolchain

+1. If you have been given an USB stick, copy the **arm-gnu-toolchain-osx-6.3.1.267-darwin.any.x86_64.tar.bz2** to a folder on you main HDD
+2. Double-click on the **arm-gnu-toolchain-osx-6.3.1.267-darwin.any.x86_64.tar.bz2** from the location where is has been saved on your main HDD.

 ## Microchip Trust Platform Design Suite